What is the QUARTILE.INC Function?

-- Array (required argument) – It is the array or cell range of data values for which we want the quartile value.
+- Array (required argument) – This is the array or cell range of data values for which we want the quartile value.

-- Quart (required argument) – It indicates which value shall be return.
+- Quart (required argument) – It indicates which value shall be returned.
 It is an integer between 0 and 4, representing the required quartile.